Low-loss Nb on Si superconducting resonators from a dual-use spintronics deposition chamber and with acid-free post-processing: Abstract

 \section{Abstract}

 Magnetic impurities are known to degrade superconductivity.
 For this reason, physical vapor deposition chambers that have previously been used for magnetic materials have generally been avoided for making high-quality superconducting resonator devices.
-In this article, we show by example that such chambers can be used: with Nb films sputtered in a chamber that continues to be used for magnetic materials, we demonstrate compact (\SI{3}{\micro\meter} gap) coplanar waveguide resonators with low-power internal quality factors near one million.
+In this article, we show by example that such chambers can be used for this purpose; with Nb films sputtered in a chamber that continues to be used for magnetic materials, we demonstrate compact (\SI{3}{\micro\meter} gap) coplanar waveguide resonators with low-power internal quality factors near one million.
 We achieve this using a resist strip bath with no post-fabrication acid treatment, which results in performance comparable to previous strip baths with acid treatments.
 We also find evidence that this improved resist strip bath provides a better surface chemical template for post-fabrication hydrogen fluoride processing.
 These results are consistent across three Si substrate preparation methods, including a \SI{700}{\celsius} anneal.
+These results will inform nanofabrication for other superconducting materials and the integration of magnetic materials for hybrid systems.